Urinary problems in women

 Oestrogen helps to keep the wall of the urethra elastic and the pelvic floor muscles healthy.
 The urethra is the tube that takes urine from the bladder to the outside of the body.
 The pelvic floor muscles surround the lower part of the bladder and urethra.
 When the amount of oestrogen in the body falls it can weaken the muscles and make the urethra less elastic.
 This can lead to incontinence or infection.

-Some women are able to have hormone replacement therapy (HRT) to control any symptoms.
+Some women are able to have hormone replacement therapy (HRT) to control any symptoms due to low hormone levels.
 But you can’t take HRT if you are having treatment for breast cancer that aims to stop the body producing sex hormones or block their action.
-But there are other things that may help.
+But other things may help you.

 Symptoms of a urine infection are